MaximeFILIPPI/NavigationStackEX/README.md

 ## Passing Data

-How to pass data (just like any SwiftUI views):
+How to pass data?
+Just like any SwiftUI views:

 ```swift